oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/update4.md

     <html><body><pre>
     *****************************************************************

     Hello World!
-This is version 'v2' of the mii-sample JSP web-app.
+This is version 'v2' of the sample JSP web-app.

     Welcome to WebLogic server 'managed-server2'!